 EORI number use

+After an economic operator is granted its EORI number, it must use the number in every customs transaction and activity.
 Because the registration process for an EORI number may take a few days, economic operators are advised to apply for registration in advance, before they start the activities covered by customs legislation.

 Operators can make their EORI information public.
 If they choose to do so, their name and address will be published on the European Commission website.
 This option may be stipulated on the EORI registration application or, if they are already registered, they can submit their consent to the Customs and Excise Agency to publish their EORI data.